William Phips: Randolph arrived at Boston

 On October 27, Increase Mather recorded his one and only diary entry for all of 1683: "Randolph arrived at Boston."
 Phips quickly began to provide a show of force for Randolph by insisting other ships strike their colors and firing across their bows if they did not.
 Knepp claims that Narborough did not condone this, and many historians have followed his lead in treating Phips' activities in Boston harbor as arrogant showboating, but it seems clear from the letters of Randolph and Blathwayt (Note: Ann Jacobsen's biography of Blathwayt also points to this.) that Phips had reason for his actions Phips cites personal instructions from the King, and indeed Charles II was known to have insisted on a salute to his flag.

-As Phips created chaos Massachusetts government, he continued to pursue his original intention of gathering diving equipment and divers to take to the Bahamas.
+As Phips created chaos for the Massachusetts colonial government, he continued to pursue his original intention of gathering diving equipment and divers to take to the Bahamas.
 Phips later followed the same procedures of requiring ships to strike in the West Indies and with a new crew in Bermuda.
 Phips lack of experience in the Royal Navy would suggest he likely made mistakes and did not always go about this procedure in the best way.
 It must have been a strange and uncomfortable chore for someone whose loyalties were with Boston.
 (Note: Letters of Randolph are now freely available online in various forms and can usually arranged by date.)
 Randolph was never one to withhold criticism, but he did not complain of Phips activities in Boston harbor that winter, and Randolph even seems to have assisted Phips by searching a ship for him.
 But choosing a threatening posture showed Randolph's inability to understand the New England character, and it did not produce the effect Randolph intended.
-The magistrates voted to submit to the crown, but the deputies resisted.
-Phips and the Rose became a focal point for the resistance.
+The magistrates voted to submit to the Crown, but the deputies resisted; Phips and Rose became a focal point for such resistance.

 Randolph's writ of quo warranto required a response from Massachusetts by the end of "Michaelmas term."
 Having not received a response, Randolph and his brother boarded a ship bound for England on December 14.
 A few days later, Phips began making preparations but was detained by problems with the Boston government and the ongoing search for victuals.
-Phips finally sailed clear of the Boston Harbor on January 19, 1684 but unfortunately not before some of his crew could caused a small riot in Boston and perpetrate a despicable assault in Hull, according to Knepp.
+Phips finally sailed clear of the Boston Harbor on January 19, 1684 but not before some of his crew almost caused a small riot in Boston and perpetrated an assault in Hull, according to Knepp.
 Knepp was not on board, meaning he had effectively deserted according to the Articles, "though I should be almost undone by it" and so it became all the more important for Knepp to show Phips in a bad light.